drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 // ]
 ```

-By using the wrap operation at the end, we make sure to not lose any values when converting into a regular array.
+By using the `wrap()` operation at the end, we make sure to not lose any values when converting into a regular array.

-The `wrap()` operation has also its opposite: `unwrap()`.

 When you use the `sort()` operation, it relies on the [ArrayIterator::uasort()](https://www.php.net/manual/en/arrayiterator.uasort.php) underneath.
 But the `sort()` operation has all the logic to wrap all values prior and then unwrap them once they are sorted.